mathworks-robotics/matlab-support-for-niryo-ned2-robots/README.md

 -  **Comprehensive Curriculum:** Leverage MathWorks' extensive educational resources to design courses that cover fundamental to advanced robotics concepts.
 Use real\-time data and simulations to make abstract concepts tangible.
 # Getting started

-*To ensure avoid potential path length issues on Microsoft® Windows®, it is recommended to clone this repository close to the root of the C drive.*
+*To avoid potential path length issues on Microsoft® Windows®, it is recommended to clone this repository close to the root of the C drive.*

 To get started, look at *FirstSetup.mlx* for more information on using the toolbox.